amw089/Group-G/README.md

  * Assignment/Challenge 2 - Folder "HW2" - Analyzing mbr, gpt, and FAT.
     - The program to grade is "hw2-1.go".
 It was coded using golang.
       To compile it, enter "go build hw2-1.go".
-      To run it, enter "go run hw2-1.go [mode] <filename>".
-The ISO is read in the arguments of the commandline.
+      To run it, enter "go run hw2-1.go [mode] [filename]".
+The Image file is read in the arguments of the commandline.
       There are three modes:
         -mbr           mbr analysis
         -gpt           gpt analysis